Developing Your Indigenous Procurement Strategy

 It’s important that our relationships with First Nations continue to strengthen so that when there are concerns brought forward by either a First Nation or Mosaic there is mutual respect and we can work through these issues.

 In late 2018, TimberWest and Island Timberlands, which are both owned by British Columbia Investment Management Corporation, the Public Sector Pension Investment Board, and Alberta Investment Management Corporation came under management by Mosaic Forest Management Corp.
-TimberWest staff took the training prior to the affiliation and now Mosaic is planning for legacy Island Timberlands staff, or new staff to take Bob’s training.
+TimberWest staff took the training prior to the affiliation and now Mosaic is planning for legacy Island Timberlands staff or new staff to take Indigenous Corporate Training's courses.

-For key actions, I continually promote PAR to industry peers as well as other sectors.
-In my opinion, PAR does make a difference in doing our part toward reconciliation.
-As well, I would definitely recommend industry and governments take Bob’s course to gain a better understanding of the current political climate.
+For key actions, I continually promote PAIR to industry peers as well as other sectors.
+In my opinion, PAIR does make a difference in doing our part toward reconciliation.
+Also, I would definitely recommend industry and governments take Indigenous Corporate Training Inc.'s course to gain a better understanding of the current political climate.
 There are a lot of reasons for First Nations, industry and government to work together in forestry, it is a renewable industry and a rewarding career.
 We gain more in working together to promote sustainable resources.

 Featured photo: Shutterstock